-Materials: Number cards, fractions game cards (any except fraction pictures or mixed numbers), paper or math journals, pencils, crayons/colored pencils, fraction manipulatives (optional)
+Materials: Number cards, fractions game cards (any except fraction pictures or mixed numbers), paper or math journals, pencils, crayons/colored pencils (optional)

-Directions: Put all the number cards and fraction cards in face down stacks.
-Flip over 1 number card for you and your partner to share.
-Then have each player take 5 fraction cards.
-Each player chooses one of his or her fraction cards to multiply by the number card, and draws a picture (or uses manipulatives) to make a model that represents the product.
-Then have your partner look at the 5 cards you had and try to guess which card you used when multiplying.
-Your partner should write an equation to represent the problem AND write a number sentence showing multiplication as repeated addition (i.e., $\frac{1}{4} \times 5 = \frac{5}{4}$ . $\frac{5}{4} = \frac{14}{4} + \frac{14}{4} + \frac{14}{4} + \frac{14}{4}$ .)
+Directions: Put the number cards and fraction cards in their own face down stacks.
+Flip over one number card for you and your partner to share.
+Then have each player take three fraction cards.
+Each player chooses one of his or her fraction cards to divide by the number card and draws a picture to make a model that represents the quotient.
+Then have your partner look at the three cards you had and try to guess which card you used when dividing.
+Your partner should write an equation to represent the problem AND write a mixed number if the fraction is improper.